Alice Stuart

-Alice Stuart (born June 15, 1942 in Chelan, Washington, United States) is an American blues and folk singer-songwriter and guitarist.
+Alice Stuart (June 15, 1942 – July 31, 2023) was an American blues and folk singer-songwriter and guitarist.
 She toured the UK with Van Morrison and throughout the United States with Mississippi John Hurt.

 Her singing, songwriting, and guitar playing secured her invitations to tour nationally and internationally with Ramblin' Jack Elliott, Doc Watson, Jerry Ricks, Phil Ochs, and Joan Baez, in addition to television appearances on The Dick Cavett Show and the Old Grey Whistle Test.
 In addition, Stuart's songs have been recorded by Kate Wolf, Irma Thomas, and Jackie DeShannon.